WWE News: CM Punk Breaks Down In Tears During Testimony, And Revealing AJ Lee Texts Are Exposed

 — Colt Cabana (@ColtCabana) June 1, 2018

 Ross Berman’s report also stated that Punk was asked if he regretted anything he said on the podcast and replied, “no.” The former WWE champion said that he felt “relief” after the show, that he could move on with his life, and that he stands by the “essential truth” of his story, according to the report.

-CM Punk then reiterated his feelings regarding the claims he said on Colt Cabana’s show, and as documented in the WrestleZone notes, the former WWE wrestler said the following:
+CM Punk then reiterated his feelings regarding the claims he said on Colt Cabana’s show, and as documented in the WrestleZone notes, the former WWE wrestler said the following.

 “Everything was the truth, and I think the truth can hurt.”